erlef/setup-beam/README.md

 ### Compatibility

-Matrix-style testing can be executed using pinned, compatible dependency versions by configuring the test matrix accordingly:
+To execute matrix testing with specific dependency versions, configure the environment matrix to use pinned, compatible releases:

 ```yaml
   test: